tmhglnd/av-toolbox/README.md

 - **av.follow~** - A more sophisticated envelope follower with low and highpass cutoff and a fast and slow follower to detect transients better and filter out low frequency information.

 - **av.follow3~** - Split a signal into low, mid and high frequency bands and apply an envelope follower.

+- **av.ampgate~** - An envelope follower (using av.follow~) that ouputs a gating signal when the amplitude crosses the threshold.
+It has a hold time and attack release for the gate.

 - **av.trigger~** - An envelope follower (using av.follow~) that outputs a bang and gate signal based on a set upper and lower threshold.